RuochengDong/STAT679/readme.md

-This file contains some note that are important from STAT 679.
+This folder contains some usful and important thing from STAT 679.